-Canon 1D C versus Sony A7R III
+Canon 1D C vs Sony A7R III

-The Canon EOS-1D C and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in April 2012 and October 2017.
+The Canon EOS-1D C and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in April 2012 and October 2017.
 The 1DC is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.